mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 You are encouraged to use [our staging servers](https://accounts.stage.mozaws.net/) to develop against.
 Our staging server has a persistent database and changes made there are saved.
 Spot testing and some new accounts are fine but you are expected to clean up any significant amount of data (eg. accounts made from automated testing).
 If you're using PyFxA [here is an example](https://pypi.org/project/PyFxA/#testing-email-addresses) using `destroy_account()`.
 :::

-0. Review the [OAuth 2.0][oauth] documentation.
+0. Review the [OpenID Connect][how connect works] and [OAuth 2.0][oauth] documentation.
 0. Register for staging OAuth credentials by filing a [deployment bug][deployment-bug].
 See [OAuth credentials](#oauth-credentials).
 0. Your development servers should point to: `https://oauth.stage.mozaws.net`.
-0. User authentication follows the [OAuth 2.0][oauth] protocol.
+0. User authentication follows the [OpenID Connect][openidconnect] protocol.
 0. [Query parameters](#authorization-query-parameters) are set and validate when redirecting to Firefox Accounts.
 0. If you are [hosting your own login form](#self-hosted-email-first-flow) initialize and propagate the top of funnel metrics.
 0. [User data and account notifications are properly](#user-data-hygiene) handled and compliant with Firefox Account requirements.
-0. An icon suitable to display in Firefox Account’s [Devices & apps][devices-and-apps] list has been sent to Firefox Account developers.
+0. An icon suitable to display in Firefox Account’s [Connected Services][connected-services] list has been sent to Firefox Account developers.
 Please confirm with Firefox Accounts what the current requirements are.
 0. If multiple [Resource Servers][resource server] are accessed, create a distinct token for communicating with each server, limited to only the scopes required by that server.
 This may mean dropping your initial access token and using a refresh token to get additional, less privileged access tokens.

 ### Preparing for Production

-0. Update your deployment bug asking for production OAuth credentials
+0. Update your deployment bug asking for production OAuth credentials and setup of your production [webhook endpoint](#register-for-webhooks).
 0. Production servers point to `https://oauth.accounts.firefox.com/`.
 Additional endpoints can be discovered dynamically at `https://accounts.firefox.com/.well-known/openid-configuration`.
 0. Someone from the FxA team has reviewed the integration code and tested the flow.

-### User Authentication with OAuth 2.0 / OpenID Connect in a nutshell
+### User Authentication with OpenID Connect in a nutshell

 0. Create a state token (randomly generated and unguessable) and associate it with a local session.
 0. Send [/authentication request](#authorization-query-parameters) to Firefox Accounts.
 Upon completion, Firefox Accounts redirects back to your app with state and code.